reevelau/Drawing/README.md

 ## Afterthought

-1. .Net core is pure console base framework.
+1. .NET Core is pure console base framework.
 It is great to be used for server-base application.
-2. .Net core + Visual Studio Code is ok to use.
+2. .NET Core + Visual Studio Code is ok to use.
     - Vscode provides `intellisense` which is good.
 But sometimes the behavior mixes up with the keyword suggestion that used in script base language, making the suggestion a bit confusing.
     - [#1292](https://github.com/OmniSharp/omnisharp-vscode/issues/1292) makes me unable to debug `xunit` tests.
 3. `xunit` and `moq` can be used faultlessly which is a plus sign.